ha5dzs/volciclab-utilities/robot_server/Readme.md

 **Forward kinematics** is the process of calculating the position and orientation of the tool contact point from the joint angles, and conversely, **inverse kinematics** is the process of calculating the required joint angles for a given tool contact point position and orientation.

 **Freedrive** gives the impression of the robot joints not being controlled by the controller, so the robot can be moved manually.
 In this mode, you can touch the robot, and you can set into whatever pose the joints allow.
-This is just an illusion, because the robot is actually costantly applying force on the joints and disengaged the brakes.
+This is just an illusion, because the robot is actually constantly applying force on the joints and disengaged the brakes.
 The robot starts to fall or jerk upwards quickly when the expected payload (the tool and whatever the tool holds) are not what is set within its settings.
-If this happens, the robot will do a propective stop, and you need to then adjust the weight of the tool in your tool definition.
+If this happens, the robot will do a protective stop, and you need to then adjust the weight of the tool in your tool definition.
 ***
 In the Volciclab implementation, the **teaching** of the robot is the process of switching into freedrive, moving the robot to the required pose and recording the pose string that is displayed on the server.
 Then, in the Matlab code, you can call these poses in sequence.
 ***